davidlamt/personal-blog/content/post/software-development/34-flexing-js-muscles.md

 I hope that your JavaScript muscles become more flex-able with these methods. 🙂

-I have also heard that the [Eloquent JavaScript](https://eloquentjavascript.net/) book is quite helpful in learning JavaScript's constructs and best practices.
+I have also heard that the [Eloquent JavaScript](https://eloquentjavascript.net/) book is quite helpful in learning JavaScript's fundamentals and best practices.
 I have not read it but it is definitely on my reading list.
 Let me know how it is if you have read it!

-Do you know of any other other resources for improving one JavaScript's skills?
+Do you know of any other other resources for improving one's JavaScript skills?